-Data Description / Quality Data used in developing JFLOW® (JBA's multi-scale two- dimensional hydraulic fluvial flood modelling software) Coverage Covers full study area, including all watercourses with catchment greater than 3km .
-Low - Moderate Flood Zones Some minor watercourses, and the upstream reach of some CFRAM watercourses.
-Flood zones developed from this source will be treated as a guidance/flagging tool only and will not be relied upon by either the Planning Authority or applicant in the making of planning decisions.
+Whitechurch Stream modelling study Limited to the boundary of DLR Moderate Yes Irish Coastal Protection Strategy Study Tidal extents for 200 year and 1000 year events High Used to define the tidal risk within Flood Zone A and B. JFLOW® (JBA's multi- scale two-dimensional hydraulic fluvial flood modelling software) Covers full study area, including all watercourses with catchment greater than 3km .
+Low - Moderate Some minor watercourses, and the upstream reach of some CFRAM watercourses.
 OPW Preliminary Flood Risk Assessment (PFRA) flood maps The PFRA was a national screening exercise that was undertaken by OPW to identify areas at potential risk of flooding.
 Low Some minor watercourses, and the upstream reach of some CFRAM watercourses.
-Flood zones developed from this source will be treated as a guidance/flagging tool only and will not be relied upon by either the Planning Authority or applicant in the making of planning decisions.
 LiDAR Digital terrain model covering the whole County High, but not direct representation of flood zones.
 Not used directly but has helped define the undefended floodplain.
 Historical event outlines and point observations and reports Various: 2011 event outlines received.
 OPW flood maps.ie also to be consulted.
-Surface water risk locations mapped Various - based on anecdotal evidence and post flood survey Indirectly used to validate flood zones and identify non-fluvial and tidal flooding Deansgrange and Kilbogget Park flood extents Localised studies as part of flood relief scheme appraisal High Indicates defended areas and guides requirements for site specific FRAs.
+Surface water risk locations mapped Various - based on anecdotal evidence and post flood survey Indirectly used to validate flood zones and identify non- fluvial and tidal flooding Deansgrange and Kilbogget Park flood extents Localised studies as part of flood relief scheme appraisal High Indicates defended areas and guides requirements for site specific FRAs.
 Wave overtopping from DART Drainage Impact Study Merrion Gate to Monkstown.
 Indicates risks associated with wave overtopping Moderate to high Not used to create Flood Zones but mapped to indicate 'other' risk areas.
 Culvert blockage The impact of blockage was tested at 21 culverts across the County Moderate to high (but based on an assumption of 100% blockage) Not used to create Flood Zones but reviewed to indicate residual risk areas.

-Site specific flood risk assessments SSFRAs have been submitted in support of various planning applications across the county.
-Variable, and depends on the site location and nature of the development proposed.
-Not used as the coverage and quality of the assessments could be variable.
+Site specific flood risk assessments Site specific flood risk assessments Site specific flood risk assessments Site specific flood risk planning applications across the county. e Variable, and depends on the site location and nature of the development proposed.
+Not used as the coverage and quality of the assessments could be variable. -- -- --